Sanglorian/orcus/Orcus Advanced Options - current.md

 * Lesson: Lessons allow you to teach an ability to another.
 * Treatment: Treatments are curative practices.
 * Information: Information practices tell you something about yourself or the world.
-* Trick: Tricks are are a miscellaneous category.
+* Trick: Tricks are a miscellaneous category.
 * Interaction: Interaction practices involve talking to or otherwise engaging with other creatures.

 ## Incantations